DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Install the Development Toolkit

-Before you install the Development Toolkit, make sure you've [installed Python and pipx][3].
+Assuming you've [installed Python and pipx][3], install the Development Toolkit for your operating system:

 {{< tabs >}}
 {{% tab "MacOS" %}}